jetkai/proxy-list/README.md

 ### Testing:

 These proxies are tested ~12x/day (every 2 hours) against OVH & other EU/US hosting providers, they have been verified to write & read data <**AT THE TIME OF TESTING**>.
+No authentication is required to connect to these proxies.

 [Source Code](https://github.com/jetkai/ProxyBuilder/blob/main/src/main/kotlin/spb/net/proxy/ProxyTester.kt)
 ```kotlin